 When Should You Prune Parsley?

 Parsley is a biennial plant (which lives for two years) that we treat as if it were an annual.
 This aspect of the herb’s growth tells us a lot about the best time to cut it back.

 We usually cut back annual plants as we harvest them.
 That means you can focus on harvesting your parsley on time.
 That will automatically keep the plant in shape.

 Parsley is one of the fastest-growing herbs, so you will be trimming it many times per season.

 Some gardeners agree that the best time to trim your parsley is when it’s about 6″ tall.
 In their reasoning, this is when you get the most parsley that has the best flavor.

-On the other hand, some experts say you should cut back a parsley stem only when it has developed an adequate number of leaves.
+On the other hand, some experts say you should cut back the parsley stem only when it has developed an adequate number of leaves.
 This means you can only trim stems that have produced three or more segments of leaves.

-You may be late to harvest your parsley.
-Keep in mind that you need to take off at least the yellow and the overly grown stems to keep the plant growing well.
+You may be late to harvesting your parsley.
+Keep in mind that you need to take off at least the yellow and the overly-grown stems to keep the plant growing well.

 How To Prune Parsley?

 Pruning parsley is easy.
 The resiliency of this plant makes it possible to cut it back in the harshest way possible.

 But if you only pinch off the top leaves of a parsley stem, it will dry after a few days.
 That is why it’s always better to prune the plant heavily.

 We need to trim the long stems preventing light from reaching the younger ones.
 This should encourage the plant to grow back quickly.